John Forfar: Honours and decorations

 On 22 March 1945, it was gazetted that Forfar had been awarded the Military Cross (MC) and had been mentioned in dispatches 'in recognition of gallant and distinguished services in North West Europe'.
 The event meriting the award of a Military Cross occurred on 3 November 1944 and the citation can be summed up as 'for his bravery in tending wounded fellow Commandos under heavy fire at Walcheren in the Netherlands'.
 He was mentioned in dispatches by Lieutenant General Sir Brian Horrocks for his role in the treatment of wounded Royal Marines during the assault on Port-en-Bessin in 1944.
 He was also the recipient of four World War II campaign medals; the 1939–1945 Star, the France and Germany Star, the Defence Medal, and the War Medal 1939–1945.

 In 2016 a luxury small scale holiday village was completed, right behind the dunes of Dishoek at the coast of Walcheren.
-The road that connects the villa's is named "John O. Forfarstraat".
+The road that connects the villas is named "John O. Forfarstraat".
 The son of John Forfar, together with a number of veterans, was present at the ceremony to reveal the streetsign on 2 November 2015.

 In 1975, he was elected a Fellow of the Royal Society of Edinburgh (FRSE).
 He was the 1983 James Spence Medallist, the highest awarded of the British Paediatrics Association.
 He received the Royal Marine Historical Society Award in 2005.
 A street in Port-en-Bessin is named Allée Professeur John Forfar in his honour in 2009.